In freelancing, revenue is only half the equation. What actually matters is taxable income.

 If your current system does not give you clean income records and a professional documentation trail, you are creating unnecessary risk.

-BillerBear helps freelancers maintain organized financial records so tax preparation becomes review, not reconstruction.
+BillerBear helps freelancers maintain organized invoice records — by client, with sequential numbering and downloadable PDFs — so tax preparation becomes review, not reconstruction.

 Structure reduces stress.
 Documentation protects profit.